Syncorix-Global/AI-Chat/docs/guide/overview.md

 # Overview

-**Syncorix Consultation** is a small, typed client for real-time chat and input UX.
+**Syncorix AI Chat SDK** is a small, typed client for real-time chat and input UX.

 - **Socket Layer**
   - `ChatEvents.ts`: the shared event contract